Nickprotus/AWS-On-premise-Source-Connection/README.md

 ### Additional Templates

 *"VPC"* base template which sets up the requisite network infrastructure into which the above resources can be deployed.
-What's more, you'll also need to write a second *"Windows-instance"* template which sets up the on-premise machine which can be used to access the file server declared in the above subsection.

-Not wanting you to spend forever figuring this out, your boss reassures you with a full list of the resources and inputs that need to be included in each of the respective templates:
+*"Windows-instance"* template which sets up the on-premise machine which can be used to access the file server.

 **VPC Template**
 **Windows-instance Template**